Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method

 \subsection{Unit cube loaded by a smooth pulse}

-The first used test geometry is a unit cube $[-0.5, 0.5]^3$ with the coordinate system located in the middle of the cube and the wave speed is set to $c=\unitfrac[1]{m}{s}$.
-In \autoref{fig:unitCube}, this cube is displayed with the mesh of refinement level 1 and the table of all used meshes is given aside.
-In each refinement level, the mesh size is halved as well as the time-step size.
-The ratio of time steps to mesh size was kept constant with 0.7.
+The first test geometry is a unit cube $[-0.5, 0.5]^3$ centred around the origin.
+The wave speed is set to $c=\unitfrac[1]{m}{s}$.
+The coarsest mesh is displaced in \autoref{fig:unitCube}.
+The refinement levels and mesh data are given in the table aside.
+In each refinement level, the mesh size and the time step are halved.
+Hence, the ratio of time step to mesh size was kept constant at $0.6$.

-These meshes are created by bisecting the cathetus of the coarser mesh.
+The meshes are created by bisecting the cathetus of the coarser mesh.
 As load, a smooth pulse

-at the excitation point $\mathbf{x}=(0.8, 0.2, 0.3)^{\mathsf{T}}$ is used.
+is exerted at the excitation point $\mathbf{x}=(0.8, 0.2, 0.3)^{\mathsf{T}}$ \corr{in order to dispose of an analytical solution for comparison}.
 This load is applied on the whole boundary in case of the Dirichlet problem and on one half of the cube in case of the mixed problem.
 The other three sides are subjected to the conormal derivative of \eqref{eq:load}.
-The total observation time $T=\unit[3]{s}$ is selected such that the smooth pulse travels over the whole unit cube.
+The total observation time is set to $T=\unit[3]{s}$ such that the pulse travels over the whole unit cube.